jeremytammik/tbc/a/1932_symb_inst_ole_journal.md

 (more on how I get this assetElement in a moment)

-And then I assign the path of a jpeg image to the texture asset:
+Then, I assign the path of a jpeg image to the texture asset:

 <pre class="code">
 &nbsp;&nbsp;<span style="color:blue;">using</span>&nbsp;(AppearanceAssetEditScope&nbsp;<span style="color:#1f377f;">editScope</span>&nbsp;